 Diabetic Foot Ulcer Causes

 The main cause of diabetic foot ulcer is neuropathy and vascular complications caused due to diabetes.
-Nerve damage can cause complete loss of feeling in your foot or leg and this condition is generally referred as peripheral neuropathy.
+Nerve damage can cause complete loss of feeling in your foot or leg and this condition is generally referred to as peripheral neuropathy.
 During peripheral neuropathy the pressure caused by cuts, bruises or injury may go unnoticed.

 The loss of protective sensation in your body may make you unaware of the fact that you are being injured and may result in skin loss, blisters and ulcers,